 Trekkers need not have an Australian connection with the track.
 It is the most beautiful walk, the scenery is stunning, we get to camp out and integrate with our PNG boys working for us.
-There is a lot of singing and telling of stories around camp fires in the evenings.
+There is a lot of singing and telling stories around campfires in the evening.
 When we stay in villages your guide will take you for a walk around the village so you get to meet all our friends.
 They will talk to you about the PNG culture and maybe organize a village sing a long that evening.
 The local people who live along the track are Koiaris.
 They are warm, friendly and generous people who welcome trekkers onto their land.
 This is the complete learning experience.

-You learn about the WWII History, the culture, the people, the flora and fauna and will walk away from our country a better person for having this experience.
-Although ideally suited to walkers who are of reasonable fitness, training for this trek is necessary.
+You learn about the WWII history, the culture, the people, the flora and fauna and will walk away from our country a better person for having this experience.
+Althought ideally suited for walkers who are of reasonable fitness, training for this trek is necessary.
 Please try and be as fit as you possibly can.
 Remember the fitter you are the more enjoyable the trek will be.
 The best time to do the track is between the end of April and the beginning of November.